Mo3bdlaa/Udacity-Cloud-Dev-Monolith-to-Microservices-Final-Project/screenshots/README.md

 ## Deployment Pipeline
 * DockerHub showing containers that you have pushed [ADDED]
-* GitHub repository’s settings showing your Travis webhook (can be found in Settings - Webhook)
+* GitHub repository’s settings showing your Travis webhook [ADDED]
 * Travis CI showing a successful build and deploy job  [ADDED]

 ## Kubernetes